XRPLF/xrpl-dev-portal/content/ledger_format.md

 |-----------|-----------|---------------|-------------|------------------------|
 | lsfPassive | 0x00010000 | 65536 | The node was placed as a passive offer.
 This has no effect on the node in the ledger. | tfPassive |
 | lsfSell   | 0x00020000 | 131072 | The node was placed as a sell offer.
 This has no effect on the node in the ledger (because tfSell only matters if you get a better rate than you asked for, which cannot happen after the node enters the ledger). | tfSell |

+### Offer index format ###

+The `index` of an Offer node is the SHA-512Half of the following values put together:

+* The Offer space key (`o`)
+* The AccountID of the account placing the offer
+* The Sequence number of the transaction that created the offer

 ## RippleState ##